If you are having problems with your mental health, there is a wide range of free self-help resources available either on-line, or by telephone.

 This is a website produced by NHS Lothian, which contains self-help information and tools you can use to help with a wide variety of emotional and mental health issues.
 It covers areas such as poor sleep, social anxiety, and how to deal with stress, along with many more.

-Counselling isn't a service which is provided by the NHS Lothian itself, but if it is something you are interested in, you can access a list of current, private, counselling service providers here:
+Counselling isn't a service which is provided by NHS Lothian itself, but if it is something you are interested in, you can access a list of current, non-NHS, providers here:

 Counselling Services in Edinburgh